Things To Do In London In The Summer Holidays 2025

 Free things to do in London in the summer holidays

-PLAYGROUNDS: If the weather's playing nice, few things bring a smile to children's faces like a playground — and they're usually free!
+PLAYGROUNDS: If the weather's playing ball, you can count on a playground to bring a smile to children's faces — and they're usually free!
 Check out our map of playgrounds in central London: there are more than you might think, and many are located handily near tourist attractions so you can burn off some excess energy on a day out.

 GDIF: Greenwich+Docklands International Festival is back towards the end of the school holidays, with two weeks of free outdoor theatre and performing arts.
 Though the programme isn't specifically designed for kids, there are usually plenty of family-friendly events to enjoy.
-FREE, 23 August-8 September
+FREE, 22 August-6 September

 MUSEUMS: Plenty of London's museums are free entry all year round, and while you may have to pay for temporary exhibitions, there's generally plenty to entertain all ages in the permanent collections.
-Try the Science Museum for aeroplanes and space, Natural History Museum for animals, and Museum of London Docklands for the Mudlarks interactive gallery.
+Try the Science Museum for aeroplanes, Natural History Museum for animals, and London Museum Docklands for the Mudlarks interactive gallery.
 Check booking requirements before you go, and be aware that you may have to queue during school holidays.

 FREE MAZE: Ever been to the Brent Lodge Park Millennium Maze?
-The labyrinth is constructed of 2,000 yew trees, has been around for more than two decades, and is free to visit.
+It's constructed of 2,000 yew trees, has been around for more than two decades, and is free to visit.
 It's a 10-minute walk from Hanwell station on the Elizabeth line, and there's a free playground and Hanwell Zoo (small entry fee) right next door.

 Fancy getting out of London for a day or two?
 Take a look at our Beyond London section for inspiration.
 Particularly family-friendly ideas include:.